lockss/lockss-rtd-manual/docs/installing/index.rst

 Installing the LOCKSS System
 ============================

+..
+COMMENT LATESTVERSION

 .. note::

-   This chapter describes how to install the LOCKSS 2.0-alpha5 system.
+   This chapter describes how to install the LOCKSS 2.0-beta1 system.

-   If you are upgrading an existing LOCKSS 2.0-alpha4 system to 2.0-alpha5, go to :doc:`/upgrading/index` instead.
+   If you are upgrading an existing LOCKSS 2.0-alpha5 system to 2.0-beta1, go to :doc:`/upgrading/index` instead.

 .. tip::